TernaryFortress/Emergency-Security-Checklist/README.md

 --------------------------------------------------

 # Required Domain Knowledge:
+Walled Garden: A source of software that uses certificate pinning - this is generally a Man-in-the-Middle proof way to download software.
+Examples are: Microsoft Store, Google Play, Snap, Apple App Store.

 A/B Testing: The act of downloading software from two separate locations, and checking to ensure they match

 Domain Name Service (DNS): The phone-book of the internet.
 This usually goes through your Internet Service Provider by default.